HarveyAland/auzre-monitoring-remediation/README.md

 ![Grafana Visulisation NOC inspired view](screenshots/grafana-dash-complete.png)

 **CPU** - Monitoring the CPU of each VM in their own individual panel with threshold markers added at 40%, 70% and 85% to help aid in the visualization.
-No kql query was needed for this table as i used azure vm insights to gather the cpu data.
-Please see screenshot for configuration - [CPU Panel in Grafana](
+No kql query was needed for this table as I used Azure Monitor Metrics for Virtual Machines to provide the cpu data.
+Please see screenshot for [configuration](screenshots/cpu-panel-config.png)

 **VM Health** - Using a heartbeat based query to monitor and output the health status of the VMs and pulling two important metrics (Minuets Since & Last Seen) which tell you when the last HB was and how long its been since its last been online.